cockroachdb/docs/src/current/releases/index.md

 A cluster that is upgraded to an alpha binary of CockroachDB or a binary that was manually built from the `master` branch cannot subsequently be upgraded to a production release.
 {{site.data.alerts.end}}

-## Staged release process
+### Staged release process

 As of 2024, CockroachDB is released under a staged delivery process.
-New releases are made available for select CockroachDB Cloud organizations for two weeks before binaries are published for CockroachDB Self-Hosted downloads.
+New releases are made available for select CockroachDB Cloud organizations for two weeks before binaries are published for CockroachDB {{ site.data.products.core }} downloads.

-## Recent releases
+### Recent releases

 {% comment %} TODO: Automate by Aug 12, 2024, or update the morning of August 12, then automate soon after. {% endcomment %}
 | Version | Release Type | GA date | Latest patch release |